Associate Close-Up: Kaitlin Eamigh

 Q: Why did you choose senior care and services?

 A: I want have a career that impacts people and makes a difference in their lives.
-I feel fulfilled by the work I do at Bristol Glen, and I can see the impact every employee in this building has on residents.
+I feel fulfilled by the work I do at Bristol Glen, and I can see the impact every associate in this building has on residents.

 Q: Is there an older adult who had a strong influence on your life?